-For example, online retailer RIPT Apparel increased their online sales by 63% by simply adjusting the size, position and color of their ‘Buy Now’ button.
+For example, online retailer RIPT Apparel free dating sites in russia by simply adjusting the size, position and color of their ‘Buy Now’ button.

 Many other elements, such as product description, price alignment and product image size can have a huge effect on sales.

 In fact, a study by ConversionXL Institute showed that image sizes significantly affect perceived value depending on the item being sold.